An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Introduction

-The theories of regularity structures, paracontrolled distributions, renormalisation groups and various recent extensions and adaptations thereof have revolutionised the study of singular SPDE~\cite{hairer_14_RegStruct,gubinelli_15_GIP, kupiainen_16, otto_sauer_smith_weber_21,linares_otto_tempelmayr_tsatsoulis_21}.
-The common thread throughout these theories is to notice that the factors of the ill-defined products are not generic distributions but inherent structure from the noise.
+The theories of regularity structures, paracontrolled distributions, flow equations and various recent extensions and adaptations thereof have revolutionised the study of singular SPDEs~\cite{hairer_14_RegStruct,gubinelli_15_GIP, kupiainen_16, otto_sauer_smith_weber_21,linares_otto_tempelmayr_tsatsoulis_24,duch_21}.
+The common thread throughout these theories is to notice that the factors of the ill-defined products are not generic distributions but inherit structure from the noise.
 This inheritance allows one to define renormalised products, which excise the singular part, allowing one to give meaning to a renormalised equation which is continuous in a finite tuple of \emph{diagrams} built from the noise.
-The noise, along with these diagrams, is referred to as an enhancement.
+These diagrams are referred to as an enhancement.

 The theory of paracontrolled distributions was first developed by M.~Gubinelli, P.~Imkeller and N.~Perkowski in~\cite{gubinelli_15_GIP}.
 The central idea is to use harmonic analysis to construct regular commutators, which allow us to decompose the equation into exogenous noise terms and terms that can be constructed as fixed points.
-Paracontrolled distributions have been successfully applied to analyse a range of singular SPDE and operators including; the parabolic Anderson model (PAM)~\cite{gubinelli_15_GIP,koenig_perkowski_vanzuijlen_20}, the Anderson Hamiltonian~\cite{allez_chouk_15,gubinelli_ugurcan_zachhuber_20,chouk_van_zuijlen_21}, the $\Phi^{4}_{3}$ model~\cite{mourrat_weber_17_CDI,catellier_chouk_18}, the Kardar--Parisi--Zhang equation~\cite{gubinelli_perkowski_17}, the stochastic Burgers and Navier--Stokes equations~\cite{zhu_zhu_15,gubinelli_perkowski_17} and the stochastic non-linear wave equation~\cite{gubinelli_koch_oh_18}.
+Paracontrolled distributions have been successfully applied to analyse a range of singular SPDEs and operators including; the parabolic Anderson model (PAM)~\cite{gubinelli_15_GIP,koenig_perkowski_vanzuijlen_20}, the Anderson Hamiltonian~\cite{allez_chouk_15,gubinelli_ugurcan_zachhuber_20,chouk_van_zuijlen_21}, the $\Phi^{4}_{3}$ model~\cite{mourrat_weber_17_CDI,catellier_chouk_18}, the Kardar--Parisi--Zhang equation~\cite{gubinelli_perkowski_17}, the stochastic Burgers and Navier--Stokes equations~\cite{zhu_zhu_15,gubinelli_perkowski_17} and the stochastic non-linear wave equation~\cite{gubinelli_koch_oh_18}.